IFFO Logo

 Introduction

 The challenge of microplastics is global and effects the whole seafood supply chain.
 The body of science on this topic is growing but is still in its relative infancy.
-The issues associated with plastics include:
+There are a range of issues associated with plastics including:

 • the direct physical harm effect of plastics on fauna,